 Just one year later, not being satisfied with Junior level swimming, Kaylee’s rapid improvement saw her qualify for her first World Championship Senior Team at the age of 15.
 Showing no fear, Kaylee competed in Budapest qualifying for the final of the 200 Backstroke narrowly missing a bronze medal and breaking the World Junior Record in the process.
 Later on that year as a 16 year old, she also smashed Australia Age Records for 200 and 400 Individual Medley.

-Kaylee is coached by Chris Mooney and is a real star of the future.
+Coached by Chris Mooney, Kaylee represented Australia at the Commonwealth Games on the Gold Coast and is a real star of the future.